Why Roxbury Roots?

-Micki Sausen is a Teacher/Leader and Head of School at Dandelion Montessori in Somerville, MA.
-She has been a Montessori teacher for close to 35 years, and an administrator for the past 6 years.
+Micki Sausen is the former Teacher/Leader and Head of School at Dandelion Montessori in Somerville, MA.
+She has been a Montessori teacher for close to 35 years and an administrator for the past 6 years.
 As a fellow Wildflower, she is eager to see Roxbury Roots thrive!

 Why African-Centered Education?It is known that students in traditional schools are taught to perceive the world through the eyes of another culture, namely a Eurocenteric lens.
 As a result, children unconsciously learn to see themselves as an insignificant part of the world.
 African-centered education immerses the child in African traditions, rituals, values, and symbols.
 It's aim is to provide a learning environment that allows the child to see, hear, and experience the significant contributions of people from the Black diaspora.
 Children who are given the correct knowledge and full history and education of themselves from the very beginning perceive themselves and their place in the world more positively.
 RRM is creating programs that fit with the lifestyles and values of the families it will serve.